Skip to main content

 There are three types of reports:

-• Summary – Understand trends by step, like average answers, number of responses, and how often each step was flagged.
+• Summary: Understand trends step-by-step, like average answers, number of responses, and how often each step was flagged.

 What happens if a step isn’t completed the way I expect?